Bachwoche Stuttgart 2023

-For the Bachwoche Stuttgart, the Bach Academy and its Academy Director Hans-Christoph Rademann are once again putting together an international ensemble of soloists, choir & orchestra: the Junges Stuttgarter Bach Ensemble (JSB Ensemble).
-Highly talented musicians from all over the world (that's you!) grow together under the guidance of experienced teachers to form a first-class body of sound, which experiences a uniquely refreshing relationship in the interplay with the exquisite voices of the singing master class: Bach made new music!
+For the Bachwoche Stuttgart, the Bachakademie and its academy director Hans-Christoph Rademann are putting together an international ensemble of soloists, choir & orchestra: the Junge Stuttgarter Bach Ensemble (JSB Ensemble).
+Highly talented budding musicians from all over the world (that's you!) grow together under the guidance of experienced teachers to form a top-class ensemble that experiences a uniquely refreshing liaison with the exquisite voices of the vocal master class: Bach revisited!

 JSB Ensemble (Foto hs)